Bombardier BiLevel Coach: Comparison with other Bombardier bilevel coaches

-Bombardier also produced two other bilevel railway coach models, the MultiLevel and the Double-deck Coach.
-The MultiLevel conforms to a smaller loading gauge than the BiLevel for the tighter clearances found on the Washington, D.C.–Boston Northeast Corridor and the Mont Royal Tunnel used by Exo in Montréal.
-It has doors on the middle level rather than the lower level in order to serve the high-level platforms in those two regions.
-The Double-deck Coach is designed, built and operated in Germany; it conforms to the German loading gauge and features a cross-sectional profile that narrows towards the upper level.
+Bombardier also produced the MultiLevel and Double-deck Coach.
+The MultiLevel conforms to a smaller loading gauge than the BiLevel and was designed for routes with tighter clearances, including the Northeast Corridor and the Mont Royal Tunnel in Montreal.
+Its doors are positioned on the middle level to serve high-level platforms.
+The Double-deck Coach was designed for the German market and conforms to the German loading gauge, with a profile that narrows toward the upper level.